Zaid-Ajaj/the-elmish-book/chapters/planned-chapters.md

 Here are the chapters I have in mind.
 They are listed in no particular order.
 I might make a poll at some point and ask the F# community what to write first.

-- **Writing Unit Tests** extends the project we have working to be able to write unit tests for Elmish programs, run them with live reloading during development and prepar them for CI server integration.
+- **Writing Unit Tests** extends the project we have working to be able to write unit tests for Elmish programs, run them with live reloading during development and prepare them for CI server integration.

 - **Full-Stack F# with SAFE** discusses how to build full-stack web applications entirely in F# following the tools combined in the [SAFE stack](https://safe-stack.github.io/docs/)
 - **Interop with Javascript** covers advanced interop techniques in Fable that allow us to write F# code which generates custom Javscript code and it able to talk to third-party Javascript libraries.